Automattic/kue/Readme.md

 ## Processing Jobs

 Processing jobs is simple with Kue.
-First create a `Queue` instance much like we do for creating jobs, providing us access to redis etc, then invoke `jobs.process()` with the associated type.
+First create a `Queue` instance much like we do for creating jobs, by calling `kue.createQueue()`.
+Note that unlike what the name `createQueue` suggests, if a `Queue` instance already exists, `createQueue` will simply return the existing `Queue`, providing us access to redis etc. Then, invoke `jobs.process()` with the associated type.

 In the following example we pass the callback `done` to `email`, When an error occurs we invoke `done(err)` to tell Kue something happened, otherwise we invoke `done()` only when the job is complete.
 If this function responds with an error it will be displayed in the UI and the job will be marked as a failure.